niclake/niclake.github.io/src/_includes/now-stuff.md

 ### Currently Reading

-- _Morning Star (Red Rising book 3)_ by Pierce Brown
+- _The Bayern Agenda_ by Dan Moren
 - Up Next: _A Memory Called Empire_ by Arkady Martine
-- Up Next: _The Caledonian Gambit_ by Dan Moren
 - Up Next: _Acceptance (Southern Reach book 3)_ by Jeff VanderMeer
 - Up Next: _Gardens of the Moon (Malazan book 1)_ by Steven Erikson
 - Up Next: _Horus Rising_ by Dan Abbott